-U.S. puts Pakistan on notice: do more to stop terrorism
+U.S. puts Pakistan on notice: Do more to stop terrorism

 In 2016, Taliban leader Mullah Mansour was killed by a U.S. drone strike inside Pakistan and in 2011, al Qaeda leader Osama bin Laden was found and killed by U.S. troops in the garrison town of Abbottabad.

-At the State Department on Tuesday, spokesman Heather Nauert said Pakistan knows what it needs to do, including taking action against the Haqqani network and other militants.
+At the State Department on Tuesday, spokeswoman Heather Nauert said Pakistan knew what it needed to do, including taking action against the Haqqani network and other militants.

 Pakistan needs to “earn, essentially, the money that we have provided in the past in foreign military assistance,” she said.